nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, …​
 * The appointment date **cannot be before the current date**.
 * If a pre-existing appointment is present, it will be overridden by the new appointment.
 * Appointments that have passed will not be removed automatically, and require either a new appointment to override or the `apptcl` command in the next section below to be used.
+Further development of the appointment feature will be released in future iterations!

 <div markdown="span" class="alert alert-info">:information_source: **Note:**
 Appointment date & time must be given in DD-MM-YYYY HHmm format!